sjjohansen/introduction-to-fp-in-scala/README.md

     # Add a ~ for starting a watch daemon to recompile and re-run tests when files are changed
     > ~testOnly "*Result*"

-For either platform this may take a few minutes.
-It will:

- 1. Download the sbt build tool.
- 2. Download the required versions of scala.
- 3. Compile the main and test source code.
- 4. Run the tests.

-You should see green output, no errors and, an exit code of 0.

 ## Working with scala.